-December is Christmas time and normally, German kids are excitedly waiting for Santa Claus to come.
+December is Christmas time and normally, at German Christmas kids are excitedly waiting for Santa Claus to come.
 After reading this article you will know some of the basic German vocabularies for Christmas and what the “Weihnachtskalender” is.

 In most German households, December is a busy month.
 They run from one Christmas party (die Weihnachtsfeier) to the other, visiting every “Weihnachtsmarkt” (Christmas market) that is opened because everybody wants to have a nice Glühwein (hot wine) together: the work, the family, the friends or the sport’s club.

 For sure, December is a very important month for children.
-They are patiently waiting for Christmas eve (Heilig Abend) to come and to make their waiting time feel less long, they get an “Adventskalender” (Advent calendar) on December the first.
+They are patiently waiting for the German Christmas eve (Heilig Abend) to come and to make their waiting time feel less long, they get an “Adventskalender” (Advent calendar) on December the first.
 This calendar has 24 “Türchen” (small doors) for the 24 days it takes until Christmas is finally celebrated and the presents are given.
-This normally happens in the evening of the 24th of December in Germany.
+This normally happens on the evening of the 24th of December in Germany.

-|die Weihnachtsfeier||the christmas party|
+|die Weihnachtsfeier||the Christmas party|

 |der Glühwein||the mulled wine|